urshashi09/Careerlens-AI/README.md

 - Gemini responses are requested as structured JSON using a response schema.
 - Skill gap severities are normalized before saving to MongoDB to prevent invalid enum values.
 - Report history is scoped to the authenticated user.
+- Configured backend cookies to set `secure: true` and `sameSite: 'none'` dynamically in production.
+This allows browsers to securely store credentials across separate frontend and backend domains.